 - Why, oh why, can library books not auto renew?!?
 Oh, I know.
 It’s because they want my money when they are overdue every three weeks.
 (I just spent $41 on library fines last week.)

-- Amazon lets you subscribe and save to groceries and household supplies on whatever time frame you want; we have cat food and many other essentials on an every other month plan.
+- Amazon lets you subscribe and save to groceries and household supplies on whatever time frame you want; we have cat food and many other essentials on an every month plan.
 Bonus – You save 5-15% on subscribe & save items, depending on how many you have per delivery.

 - Use Peapod or your local grocery store’s shopping service; you can even have these delivered if you’re willing to pay a small fee.